 Q: Approximately how old are the donated PCs?

-A: The PCs are in average 5 years old.
+A: PCs are in average 5 years old.

-Q: Could we request for more than 10 laptops, 10 desktop PCs, 10 Flat screen monitors and 3 printers?
+Q: Could we request for more than 10 desktop PCs, 10 Flat screen monitors,3 printers and 3 scanners?

-A: Yes, Please indicate your requirement in your letter.
+A: Yes, Please indicate your requirements in your letter.